 What is Automation Deployment?

-Worse yet, was the model of simply forcing every user to buy a new version every time the software was upgraded.
-This was a recipe to lose customers with every version.
+Worse yet, it was the model of simply forcing every user to buy a new version every time the software was upgraded.
+This was a recipe for losing customers with every version.
 Today patches and security updates come out so fast it would be crazy to charge customers for every version upgrade.

 Downtown has become unacceptable, and users don’t even want to hear about this stuff.
 They expect it all to happen in the background, by magic.

 Jenkins is a software program used for Continuous Integration, or C.I.
 Continuous integration is the concept and practice of bringing the entire series of steps in deployment and rolling them out as soon as possible.
 The whole process becomes continuous.

 Instead of mailing floppy disks to customers when a new version comes out, in continuous integration, as soon as the code is confirmed into the base, it goes out.
 Version numbers don’t correspond to rollout events but are just the order in which the software is created.

 Jenkins is like a manager who executes certain steps that are needed for the deployment process.
 There are typical steps that are always done, and Jenkins can tweak them.